Meridian Hill Park: Geography

-Meridian Hill Park measures 11.88 acre and is bordered by 15th Street NW on the east, 16th Street NW on the west, Euclid Street NW on the north, and W Street NW on the south.
+Meridian Hill Park is 11.88 acre and is bordered by 15th Street NW on the east, 16th Street NW on the west, Euclid Street NW on the north, and W Street NW on the south.
 It is located on elevated land, part of the Wicomico-Sunderland escarpment, in the small Meridian Hill neighborhood which straddles Adams Morgan and Columbia Heights.
 The White House is sited 1.5 mi directly south of the park, below the terminus of 16th Street NW.
 The park is divided into two sections, the upper (north) portion, and the lower (south) portion.
 The park's elevation decreases from north to south, approximately 75 feet from its northern border on Euclid Street NW to its southern border on W Street NW.

 The park faces south, originally providing sweeping views of the city.
 Its rectangular design features a central axis and cross axis which are then divided into asymmetrical portions.
 The lower level of the park is wider, leading to the axis and overall design facing slightly southeast.
 The upper and lower levels are divided by a large retaining wall.
 The upper level features an open lawn flanked by sidewalks and trees, and a large terrace overlooking the lower level.
 The sidewalks on either side of the lawn were originally named Monument Vista Walk (east) and Concert Promenade (west).
 A winding pathway is located on the opposite sides of the trees, near the park's eastern and western borders.
 The lower level features a reflecting pool, plaza, and a cascade fountain flanked by stairways.
 In addition to these stairways, there is a stairway on the western edge of the park and a winding path on its eastern edge.